-Thank you for taking on the role of mentor for the ECF programme.
-We know that having a supportivementor in school is often the key to success for great teachers, and we want to ensure that you have a clear understanding of how you can best support your ECT's development and your own.
-We have outlined the roles and responsibilities of ECF Lead / induction tutors, mentors and ECTs below to provide clarity on what your role will be so you can support your ECT to fulfil theirs.
+Thank you for taking on the role of ECF Lead / induction tutor.
+We know that having a supportive senior colleague in school is often the key to success for great teachers.
+So that you have a clear understanding of how you can best support this programme in your school, we have outlined the roles and responsibilities of ECF Leads / induction tutors, mentors and ECTs below.